Functionality of the Deploy Software

 - -E [OPTIONAL] - For evaluating the config file.
 Any argument different from 'y' or 'yes' will be considered a 'no'.

-- This evaluates whether the settings in the deploy configuration file is compatible with the standard settings.
+- This evaluates whether the settings in the deploy configuration file are compatible with the standard settings.
 See the Evaluation section below.

 - This database will be used for both the ArcRepository and the DatabaseBasedActiveBitPreservation.
 If the database is not given as an argument, a default empty archive database in the NetarchiveSuite package file is used.
 The database has to be placed in an unzippable file ('.zip' or '.jar'), and it is only unzipped on machines where the <globalArchiveDatabaseDir> parameter is defined in the configuration.
 This is currently only supported on Linux machines.

-Deploy requires the following libraries in the classpath:
+The Deploy application requires the following libraries in the classpath:

-Note that you only need to mention the dk.netarkivet.deploy.jar explicitly in the classpath, because the others are referenced inside the dk.netarkivet.deploy.jar
+Note that you only need to reference the netarchivesuite-deploy-core.jar file explicitly in the classpath, because the others are referenced inside the netarchivesuite-deploy-core.jar file.

-The complete call (without optionals) for running deploy will therefore be the following (with
+The complete call (without optionals) for running deploy will therefore be something like the following (with

 lib/ being the directory for the libraries):